iamkroot/trakt-scrobbler/README.md

     * The minimum required information is the title of the file, and episode number in the case of TV Shows.
 If season is not found, it defaults to 1.
     * Mainly useful for Anime since they don't follow the season convention.
 * `players.monitored`: (List of player names)
   Specify players which are to be monitored for scrobbling.
-(Ensure that if both MPCHC and MPCBE are to be monitored, then their ports should be different)
 * Other player specific parameters: See sample config for the required attributes.
+For most installations, you won't have to fiddle with these as the app can automatically read the settings of the players and extract the necessary values.

 ### Installation

 1. Clone the repo to a directory of your choice/click "[Download as zip](https://github.com/iamkroot/trakt-scrobbler/archive/master.zip)" and extract it.
 2. Rename the `sample_config.toml` to `config.toml` and set the required values (See [Configuration](#Configuration) section).
-3. Ensure you have [Python 3.6](https://www.python.org/downloads/) or higher installed, and in your system `PATH`.
+3. Ensure you have [Python 3.7](https://www.python.org/downloads/) or higher installed, and in your system `PATH`.
 4. Open a terminal/powershell.
 5. Install [poetry](https://python-poetry.org/docs/#installation)
     * **osx / linux / bashonwindows**: `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python3` (replace `python3` with `python` if that gives error)